 How is Recurrent Ovarian Cancer Detected?

 Recurrent or persistent ovarian cancer may be detected by several methods.
 Some patients will experience abdominal swelling, pain or symptoms related to the spread of cancer cells (metastases) to the bone, liver, or brain.
 Other patients may simply have an increase or persistent elevation in the CA-125 level, a blood test commonly used to monitor ovarian cancer activity.
 When an increase in the CA-125 occurs, most patients will undergo ultrasound or CT scanning of the abdomen and pelvis or other diagnostic procedures in order to determine the location of recurrent cancer.

 What is the Role of Surgery in Recurrent Ovarian Cancer?

 Typically, women who have ovarian cancer are initially treated with surgery, followed by systemic chemotherapy.
-If the cancer recurs (returns) after treatment, additional systemic therapy may be used to increase survival time and relieve the symptoms of the cancer.
-Additional surgery to remove recurrent cancer combined with systemic therapy appears to further improve survival when compared to treatment with systemic therapy alone.
+If the cancer recurs (returns) after treatment, additional systemic therapy is recommended to increase survival time and relieve the symptoms of the cancer.
+Additional surgery to remove recurrent cancer combined with systemic therapy appears to further improve survival when compared to treatment with systemic therapy alone in certain patients.

 Additional Systemic Therapy for Recurrent Ovarian Cancer